-The Phase III Expansion of the Georgia World Congress Center increased the exhibit and public access space of the convention center by about one third, adding several restaurants, an addition to the existing registration area, renovation of the administration and operations areas.
+This phase increased the exhibit and public access space of the convention center by about one third, adding several restaurants, an addition to the existing registration area, renovation of the administration and operations areas.
 Also included in the scope of work was a new central plant and a shipping/receiving dock area.

-Differing needs for the many areas of the new construction dictated that separate areas be completed and turned over ahead of schedule.
-The team had hundreds of turnover or completion constraints during the project to accommodate our client.
-Critical components of Phase III of the Georgia World Congress Center were finished ahead of schedule.
-The owner was able to successfully operate an ongoing convention center with new construction occurring adjacent, over, around and throughout his facility.
-None of the owner's convention and trade show bookings were canceled or delayed; indeed, some area turnovers, ahead of schedule, actually enhanced the Congress Center's revenue producing operations.
+Differing needs for the many areas of the new construction dictated that separate areas, especially critical components, be completed and turned over ahead of schedule.
+The convention center continued to operate with new construction occurring adjacent, over, around and throughout his facility.
+None of the owner's convention and trade show bookings were canceled or delayed.
+In fact, some ahead-of-schedule turnovers enhanced the Congress Center's revenue-producing operations.

 Constructed in a joint venture, Phase IV was a 1,400,000-sq.-ft. expansion with 450,000 sq. ft. of exhibit halls, 29 meeting rooms, two lecture halls, 25,700-sq.-ft. ballroom, a new entrance on the western side of the facility, and rehab of an existing parking structure.